alexanxiong-cn/quivr/docs/docs/roadmap.md

 ## The Vision

-Quivr is a platform for building second brains and personnal assistants.
+Quivr is a platform for building second brains and personnal PlatoX.AI.
 It is a tool for thinking, learning and creating.

 - [X] **v0.1** - the Webapp
   - [x] Basic CRUD operations